 From a new report out of Georgetown, “The College Advantage“.
 Enrollment gains are highest for men, though not enough to make up for the female advantage.
 The employment and earnings advantages of college have persisted.

 5/14/2012: The average debt for a student graduating with a bachelor’s is about the same as the loan for a new car, and the average return is considerable larger.
+A lot of graduates have to get an installment loan online to help them pay back what they owe, but it’s not the end of the world, just look what they get in return; excellent career prospects and financial security for life.
+Of course, there are a few students who are worried about taking out a loan that might be helpful to them due to their lack of knowledge on loans.
+However, a simple search online for how do payday loans actually work could put them at ease.
 Sorry, this is not a crisis.
 There are plenty of shocking anecdotes, which the NYT gives too much play – but they should not drive overall policy.
 The discussion does have some good ideas:

 Congress should change the law so that colleges and universities have skin in the game when they include loans in the financial aid “packages” that hundreds of thousands of college students are receiving as we speak.
 Right now, a mediocre private college that encourages a student to borrow $100,000 to get a B.A. in art history bears no consequences when that student defaults on her loan, can’t get a mortgage, delays starting a family and endures constant harassment from collection agents.
 What if the college itself had to reimburse taxpayers for part of the losses?